justsayknarf/justsayknarf.github.io/_posts/2016-07-20-psychology-of-pokemon.md

 Niantic and Nintendo are fighting technical fires while seemingly lighting new ones before the first ones are even put out.
 Even as the servers are overloaded, other parts of the game continue to crash and glitch, and bugs continue to be reported.

-Pokemon Go is working with a limited amount of time now.
-The technical issues of the game are severly impacting the gameplay at its core.
-Players are routinely PUNISHED for playing the game correctly, and each time it happens, each player's motivation to play the game is negatively impacted.
-Eventually, people WILL lose interest, and releasing new Pokemon might not be enough to capture the audience's interest.
+Pokemon Go has a limited lifespan now.
+The technical issues of the game are severly impacting the gameplay at its core, and as players are routinely PUNISHED for playing the game correctly, each player's motivation to play the game is negatively impacted.
+Eventually, people WILL lose interest, and even the appeal of new Pokemon might not be enough to capture the audience's interest.

 I have faith, though.
 I don't think Pokemon Go will ultimately fail.
 I feel like I'll continually to monitor any news, to see if there have been any legendary bird sightings, any signs of Mew or Mewtwo.